PolyakovIlya/test-frontend/README.md

     * Editor can approve of decline suggestion<br>
     * Editor can delete suggestion<br>
     * Editor can use pagination for articles<br>
+    * While data is fetching editor see animated loader<br>
 - On the suggestions page:<br>
     * Editor can view suggestion list<br>
     * Editor can filter suggestion by status<br>